Caesar-github/mpv/README.md

 - Libav also works, but some features will not work.
 (See section below.)

 Most of the above libraries are available in suitable versions on normal Linux distributions.
-However, FFmpeg is an exception (distro versions may be too old to work well or at all).
-For that reason you may want to use the separately available build wrapper ([mpv-build][mpv-build]) that first compiles FFmpeg libraries and libass, and then compiles the player statically linked against those.
+For ease of compiling the latest git master of everything, you may wish to use the separately available build wrapper ([mpv-build][mpv-build]) which first compiles FFmpeg libraries and libass, and then compiles the player statically linked against those.

 If you want to build a Windows binary, you either have to use MSYS2 and MinGW, or cross-compile from Linux with MinGW.
 See